NASA-Planetary-Science/AmesCAP/tutorial/CAP_install.md

 (local)>$ yes
 ```

-> For Windows users, we recommend installing the pipeline under a Linux-type environment using [Cygwin](https://www.cygwin.com/) so that you will be able to use the pipeline as command line tools.
+> For Windows users, we recommend installing the pipeline in a Linux-type environment using [Cygwin](https://www.cygwin.com/).
+This will enable the use of CAP command line tools.
 Simply download the Windows version of Anaconda on the [Anaconda website](https://www.anaconda.com/distribution/#download-section) and follow the instructions from the installation GUI.
 When asked about the installation location, make sure you install Python under your emulated-Linux home directory (`/home/username`) and ***not*** in the default location (`/cygdrive/c/Users/username/anaconda3`).
-From the installation GUI, the path you want to select is something like `C:/Program Files/cygwin64/home/username/anaconda3` Also, make sure to check **YES** for "Add Anaconda to my `PATH` environment variable."
+From the installation GUI, the path you want to select is something like: `C:/Program Files/cygwin64/home/username/anaconda3`.
+Also be sure to check **YES** when prompted to "Add Anaconda to my `PATH` environment variable."

-Confirm that your path to the Anaconda Python distribution is fully actualized by closing the current terminal, opening a fresh terminal, and typing:
+Confirm that your path to the Anaconda Python distribution is fully actualized by closing out of the current terminal, opening a new terminal, and typing:

 ```bash
 (local)>$ python[TAB]
 ```

-If this returns multiple options (e.g. `python`, `python2`, `python 3.7`, `python.exe`), then you have other versions of Python sitting on your system (an old `python2` executable located in `/usr/local/bin/python`, for example).
-You can see these versions by typing:
+If this returns multiple options (e.g. `python`, `python2`, `python 3.7`, `python.exe`), then you have more than one version of Python sitting on your system (an old `python2` executable located in `/usr/local/bin/python`, for example).
+You can see what these versions are by typing:

 ```bash
 (local)>$ python3 --version     # in bash, csh OR (local)>$ python.exe --version  # in Cygwin/Windows
 ```

-Do this again for the `pip` command, which could return an old  `pip`, `pip3`, or `pip.exe` in addition to the Anaconda pip distribution.
-Find and set your `$PATH` environment variable to point to the Anaconda Python *and* pip distributions.
+Check your version of `pip` the same way, then find and set your `$PATH` environment variable to point to the Anaconda Python *and* Anaconda  pip distributions.
+You can update these paths like so:

 ```bash
 # with bash: